han-ngo/Uber-Moves/README.md

 * **table.js**: Table component base code.
 * **appmanager.js**: A singleton class which provides global access ability between different components.
 * **circularslider.js**: A circular brush slider used for days selection and hours selection, based on canvas rendering.
-* **Brushslider.js**: A linear brush slider used for days selection and hours selection, already deprecated.
+* **brushslider.js**: A linear brush slider used for days selection and hours selection, already deprecated.
+* **map.js**: Map implenmentation, Rendering and managing the whole map viewport.

 Third-party dependency:
 * [Maptalks](https://maptalks.org/): The map vis library.
 * [Bootstrap](https://getbootstrap.com/): Layout and some other components like Collapse, Card.
 * [Reveal.js](https://revealjs.com/): For our project website, a presentation style framework.
 * [Tabulator](http://tabulator.info/): For creating the interactive table

+## Non-Obvious Features

+#### Preset
+You can quikly navigate into specific setting by click preset button.
+It is a feature for storytelling.

+#### Reset
+Map state and circular slider state can be reset by click reset button.
+Reset button for map is on the top right.
+Circular slider's reset button is on the center of itself.

+#### Map Mode
+Map has 3 modes, Cluster mode, Circle mode, Heatmap mode.
+You can change it by click map mode button which locates at the top right.

+#### Table Sort
+You can sort based on property by clicking header.

+#### Line chart highlight
+You can click color marker to highlight the corresponding line.